Adhulraj/Adhulraj/README.md

-Hai there, Welcome to my GitHub Profile.
+Welcome to my GitHub Profile.
-I am a beginner in computer programming and am currently learning Python.
+I am a beginner in computer programming and am currently learning Ui Engineering.
-I like to build and troubleshoot computers.
-Here I publish some of my Projects that I have written in python which I would like to share with you.
-I am self-taught and am looking for your opinion .
 Please feel free to write to me to adhulrajkr@gmail.com